schlotg/viage/README.md

 According to various Web stats, less than 5% of all web traffic is IE, and its market share is shrinking fast.
 This leaves about 95% of the world using modern up-to-date browsers.
 In 2018, browsers have some really nice DOM APIs that are easy to use and standard across the big 4 (Chrome, Edge, Firefox, and Safari).
 Modern browsers now support ES6 features like Classes, Promises, etc...
 Add with great tools like Typescript and Webpack, why do we need giant frameworks again?

 That is exactly the question I am trying to answer.
-If I just uses some reasonable practices and modern features, do these large frameworks really buy us anything?
+If I just use some reasonable practices and modern features, do these large frameworks really buy me anything?
 Here are the design principles I am using in this project:

 - Use only Modern Web APIs that are standard across the big 4 browsers
 - Take advantage of JS / TS modern language features